mateusffreitas/master-weather-model-list/README.md

 - Data that requires approval gates, vetted-user programs, or commercial-use restrictions beyond simple registration
 - Models that only provide maps or viewers without downloadable data (this excludes the many nowcasting products distributed only as web radar loops or viewer animations)
 - Research-only or one-off model runs that are not distributed by an operating agency
-- Climate reanalysis or historical-only datasets
+- Climate **reanalysis** and other historical-only datasets (e.g., ERA5, CFSR) — note that forward-looking long-range *forecast* systems (sub-seasonal, seasonal, and interannual prediction) **are** in scope and are documented under `models/climate_models/`; only reanalyses and historical-only products are excluded
 - Commercial weather satellites and Earth observation missions outside the operational weather/atmospheric scope

 A note on free registration: some operators (notably EUMETSAT and KNMI) require a free account to download data.
 These are not paywalls — there is no fee, no approval gate, and no commercial-use restriction.
 Entries clearly note when registration is required so users know what to expect.